Tom Crabtree

-Thomas Lewis Crabtree (born November 4, 1985) is a former American football tight end in the National Football League (NFL).
-He spent most of his career with the Green Bay Packers, with whom he won Super Bowl XLV over the Pittsburgh Steelers.
+Thomas Louis Crabtree (born November 4, 1985) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Miami RedHawks.
+Crabtree spent most of his NFL career with the Green Bay Packers, with whom he won Super Bowl XLV over the Pittsburgh Steelers.

-Early years
+Early life

 Crabtree played high school football for Bloom-Carroll High School in Carroll, Ohio.
 He attended Miami University in Oxford, Ohio, where he played tight end for the RedHawks for four seasons from 2005 to 2008.
 Primarily known as an excellent blocker, during his career at Miami he caught 40 passes for 329 yards (an 8.1 average) with two touchdowns.

 He graduated from Miami with a degree in secondary education.

 Professional career

 Kansas City Chiefs

 Crabtree was signed by the Kansas City Chiefs as an undrafted free agent on May 8, 2009.
 He appeared in all four of Kansas City’s preseason games, with two catches for 19 yards.
 He was then waived in the Chiefs' final roster cutdown on September 6, but he was signed to the Chiefs’ practice squad the next day after clearing waivers.
 He was released after the third regular-season game.